What Is Arsenic Poisoning? What Are The Effects Of Arsenic?

 The treatment available for the patients will depend upon the stage of arsenic poisoning experienced.
 Some methods will remove arsenic poisoning in the body before it leads to further damage.
 Others can minimize or repair the damage caused by arsenic exposure.

-Some of the treatments available will include removing the clothes contaminated by arsenic.
-It can also include blood transfusions.
-Thoroughly wash off the affected skin and observe the kidney functions.
-This will also include taking heart medications whenever the heart starts failing.
-You can also use mineral supplements that can lower the risk of experiencing heart rhythm problems.
+Some treatments available include removing clothes contaminated by arsenic, blood transfusions, thoroughly washing off the affected skin, and observing kidney functions.
+It is also recommended to take heart medications whenever the heart starts failing.
+Mineral supplements can also lower the risk of experiencing heart rhythm problems.

-Bowel irrigation can be one option too.
-A special solution would pass through the gastrointestinal tract.
-Then, all the poison and arsenic contents would flush out.
-It would remove all the traces of arsenic, preventing it from getting absorbed into the gut.
+Bowel irrigation can also be an option.
+A special solution passes through the gastrointestinal tract, flushing out all the poison and arsenic.
+This removes all the traces of arsenic, preventing it from being absorbed into the gut.

 Conclusion

-Indeed, arsenic is one of the harmful chemicals in groundwater.
-It is one of the major health concerns today.
+Indeed, arsenic is a harmful chemical in groundwater and a major health concern today.
 The authorities are doing their best to reduce exposure.
-They have set values, review evidence, and provide risk management measures to the citizens.
+They have set values, reviewed evidence, and provided citizens with risk management measures.

-Millions of people around the world are exposed to arsenic and even bottled water.
-But with regular monitoring of health authorities, products have been destroyed and recalled.
-As consumers, we must take steps to limit exposure to this chemical.
-Let us share the knowledge with our fellow loved ones.
+As consumers, we must limit our exposure to this chemical.
+Let us share this knowledge with our loved ones.